rust-lang/rust/src/doc/book/error-handling.md

     }
 }
 ```

+Like with `map` above, the standard library implementation is a method instead
+of a free function.

 The trick here is that the default value must have the same type as the value
 that might be inside the `Option<T>`.
 Using it is dead simple in our case: